-As is clear, the systems that are price progressive are so for very different reasons and the degree of price progressivity is very different for the various price levels.
+The systems that are price progressive are so for very different reasons and the degree of price progressivity is very different for the various price levels.

-It will be very obvious from this discussion is that the world is very poorly prepared for switching to a more comprehensive price progressivity concept in order to manage the booms and busts in the petroleum industry.
+It will be very obvious from this discussion is that the world is very poorly prepared for switching to a more comprehensive price progressivity concept in order to manage the booms and busts in the petroleum industry and to secure a fair share for governments under a wide range of prices.